PacketSurf/ZSpotifyGUI/README.md

 ```
 Basic command line usage:
   python zspotify <track/album/playlist/episode/artist url>   Downloads the track, album, playlist or podcast episode specified as a command line argument.
 If an artist url is given, all albums by specified artist will be downloaded.
+Can take multiple urls.

 Extra command line options:
   -p, --playlist       Downloads a saved playlist from your account